edelstone/tints-and-shades/README.md

 1. Start the server: `npm run start`.
 1. Navigate to `localhost:8080` in your browser.

-Merges and pushes to the `main` branch will automatically trigger a build onto the `gh-pages` branch, which deploys to GitHub Pages.
+Merges and pushes to the `main` branch automatically trigger a build on the `gh-pages` branch, which deploys to GitHub Pages.

 ## Support this project
 The Tint & Shade Generator will always be free but your support is greatly appreciated.